Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Introduction

 \section{Introduction}

-Noise-robust quantum hardware is promised to solve many problems much faster than classical computers.
-Among the best examples, one could mention Grover's search providing a quadratic speed-up over classical brute-force search~\cite{grover1996fast} or the Shor's algorithm for solving the factorization problem in polynomial time~\cite{shor1999polynomial}.
+Noise-robust quantum hardware holds the promise of solving many problems much faster than classical computers.
+Among the best examples, one could mention Grover's search providing a quadratic speed-up over classical brute-force search~\cite{grover1996fast} or Shor's algorithm for solving the factorization problem in polynomial time~\cite{shor1999polynomial}.
 However, quantum devices that could run these demanding quantum algorithms for useful instances do not exist yet; instead, we have only access to small quantum computers with a limited coherence time.
-This started the Noisy Intermediate-Scale Quantum era~\cite{preskill2018quantum}, in which a huge effort is underway in order to use these devices for real or realistic problems, which include optimization \cite{farhi2014quantum,peruzzo2014variational,cerezo2021variational}, machine learning~\cite{biamonte2017quantum,zhu2019training,cerezo2021variational}, and quantum simulation~\cite{yuan2019theory}.
+This started the Noisy Intermediate-Scale Quantum era~\cite{preskill2018quantum}, in which a huge effort is underway in order to use these devices for real or realistic problems, which include optimization \cite{ peruzzo2014variational, albash2018adiabatic, farhi2014quantum}, machine learning~\cite{biamonte2017quantum}, and quantum simulation~\cite{yuan2019theory}.
 In particular, optimization algorithms are expected to be among the first to provide quantum advantage.
 For combinatorial optimization problems, the two leading algorithms are Quantum Annealing~\cite{albash2018adiabatic} and Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum}, both motivated by the quantum adiabatic theorem~\cite{born1928beweis}.

-Both Quantum Annealing and QAOA use the dynamics obtained from two non-commuting Hamiltonians, an Ising Hamiltonian and a mixer Hamiltonian.
+Both Quantum Annealing and QAOA use the dynamics obtained from two non-commuting Hamiltonians, a cost Hamiltonian, and a mixer Hamiltonian.
 The former Hamiltonian describes the original optimization problem to be solved~\cite{lucas2014ising}, while the latter is responsible for the amplitude transition between the solutions to the problem.
-In Quantum Annealing, one starts with the ground state of the mixer Hamiltonian and evolves it slowly according to a time-dependent Hamiltonian interpolating between the mixer and the Ising Hamiltonians.
-This way, one approximates an adiabatic evolution that transforms the quantum state into the ground state of the Ising Hamiltonian provided the annealing time is sufficiently large.
+In Quantum Annealing, one starts with the ground state of the mixer Hamiltonian and evolves it slowly according to a time-dependent Hamiltonian interpolating between the mixer and the cost Hamiltonians.
+The initial quantum state is transformed into the ground state of the cost Hamiltonian, provided that the annealing time is sufficiently large.